Xilinx/PYNQ/docs/source/pynq_libraries/pmod.rst

 Examples
 --------

-In the :ref:`base-overlay`, two Pmod instances are available: PMODA and PMODB.
+In the :ref:`pynqz1-base-overlay`, two Pmod instances are available: PMODA and PMODB.
 After the overlay is loaded theses instances can be accessed as
 follows: